 We offer free liquidation advice and are happy to meet with you to discuss your business liquidation.
 Call us today to speak with one of our licensed liquidators.

-A Guide to Company Liquidation
+A Guide to Company Liquidation in London

 The most common way of closing a company with serious financial difficulties is by placing the company into liquidation.
 Although liquidating a company is a relatively straight forward process, there are numerous issues that need to be addressed to ensure that this process is carried out correctly.
 We have therefore set out below a summary of the most frequently asked questions and answers.